THE FUTURE OF HOLY TRINITY, BRAMLEY

-As we are without a vicar we thought we should let our readers know who’ll be looking after things at Holy Trinity and St Andrew’s until a new vicar is appointed.
+As we are without a vicar we thought we should let our readers know about some of the people who’ll be looking after things at Holy Trinity and St Andrew’s until a new vicar is appointed.

 RICHARD GATES - Pastoral Assistant and Treasurer EVELYN GATES - Pastoral Assistant

 Richard and Evelyn have lived in Bramley for nearly forty years.
 Before that they lived in Brussels, as Richard worked for Shell in various different places.
 They were both born and brought up in the suburbs of London, being evacuated for a time during the war with their mothers, before settling in New Malden (R) and Worcester Park (E).
 They moved to Hampton when they married.
 They have three children and seven grandchildren - a son with three children in Southampton, a daughter in Corfe Mullen, and a daughter, with four children, who lives and works in Chieng Mai, Thailand.